vzhb/FlameVision/README.md

 ---------------------
 Please refer to the file `requirements.txt` for the running environment of this code.

-:exclamation: The datasets can be downloaded from the following links:
+The FlameVision dataset can be downloaded from the following links:

 Baiduyun: https://pan.baidu.com/s/1zwE-Y_AJYaLOMPkIzgTTug?pwd=qwer